ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/facebook-ad-library.md

 Access to the Ads Library API requires a “User Access Token”, which is one of the 4 types of tokens provided by the Facebook Graph API (User Access Token, App Access Token, Page Access Token, Client Token).
 A User Access Token is associated with a Facebook user account and a Facebook app.
 In order to get a User Access Token for a given app, a Facebook User has to manually log into their Facebook account (usually through a web form, using a web browser), then query the Facebook Graph API endpoint `dialog/oauth`.
 This endpoint is missing in the Facebook Graph API reference, and we found no other official documentation of this authentication workflow than a [tutorial](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow/).

-Both the creator of the app and the user querying the Ads Library API on behalf of the app (they can be the same user) must both go though the same certification process needed to publish ads.
-This certification process confirms the identity and the location of the user to Facebook by providing a copy of an identity document with a photograph.
-This certification is not automated as it invoves a manual review of the document by a Facebook agent.
-We observed that our certification requests were processed within hours.
+Both the creator of the app and the user querying the Ads Library API on behalf of the app (they can be the same user) must both go though the certification process needed to _publish_ ads.
+This certification process confirms the identity and the location of the user to Facebook by providing a copy of an official identity document with a photograph.
+This certification is not automated as it involves a manual review of the document by a Facebook agent.
+We observed that our certification requests were processed within hours, which is satisfactory.

 However, a User Access Token requires frequent renewals, as it is valid for only one to two hours.
 Additionally, Facebook implements several technical measures that prevent automation of this renewal process.
 Particularly, the Facebook login form depends upon complex management of cookies and form parameters.
 Certified accounts must also comply to multi-factor authentication during the login process, making it even harder to automate the process.

+This means that any research done on the Ads Library is expected by Facebook to be made in chunks of two hours, after which a new token is to be obtained.

+This also means that Facebook can trace any access to a political ad through their API, be it by a researcher or a citizen, to a physical person.

 ### Media are hard to fetch